-Dealing with the diversity and heterogeneity of agricultural raw materials and optimising their processing for more sustainable food systems; the specific objective is to create the conditions for an integrated approach, shared between the research community and stakeholders, to better take into account diversity in a pre-harvest and post-harvest continuum in order to achieve optimised processing for a shared benefit The aim of the project is to create a research continuum between the development of the agricultural raw material and its processing in order to define the margins of technological and economic flexibility that exist with regard to the variability of the raw material.
+The aim of the “Interfaces” project is to understand which factors, by influencing the characteristics of fresh fruits, allow the characteristics of processed fruits to be modulated.
+Dealing with the diversity and heterogeneity of agricultural raw materials and optimising their processing for more sustainable food systems the aim is to create the conditions for an integrated approach, shared between the research community and stakeholders, to better take into account diversity in a pre-harvest and post-harvest continuum in order to achieve optimised processing for a shared benefit.
+The main objective is to create a research continuum between the development of agricultural raw material and its transformation in order to define the margins of flexibility (technological and economic) that exist with regard to the variability of the raw material.
 Two main questions are posed:

 Significant efforts have been made to train the young researchers associated with the project.

 The project has established bridges with the private sector by soliciting representative bodies of companies, by organizing feedbacks of the most applied results and by better integrating the needs and requests for innovations.

 QualiSud, SQPOV, SPO, MOISA, PSH, Hortsys